 - Reconciles all program finances and academic budget related items and return to SIG Central no later than two days following the close of session.

-- Returns checks, credit cards, and related records to the SIG Vice President at the end of session.
+- Returns checks, credit cards, and related records to the SIG Director of Operations at the end of session.

 - Conducts and documents a post-program inspection of all spaces SIG used during the program with the Deans.

 - Collects the student evaluations of program, activities, and staff.

 - Completes Director Summary Report and ensures all other staff members have submitted their appropriate staff evaluations, summary reports, and/or logs.

 - Coordinates inventory count and storage unit of all program items.
 Sends an electronic-copy of the inventory to SIG Central to maintain a copy no more than 2 days after the end of the session.

 - Coordinates and ensures that all electronic files, including but not limited to forms, photos, closing ceremony slide show, documents are uploaded to the One Drive by all Deans and office staff at the end of the session.

 - Starting salary is $4,800 pre-tax for a three-week period.

 - Room and board cost of approximately $2,100 are covered by SIG.

 - Employees pay their travel to and from program locations.